polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/runtime/macros.md

 **What It Does**

-This macro defines `Error<T: Trait>` struct type, and implement helper methods for mapping each error type to sequential error code and corresponding string.
+This macro defines the `Error<T: Trait>` type, and implements helper methods for mapping each error type to a sequential error code and corresponding string.

-One key is that the macro automatically implements the `From<Error<T>>` trait for `DispatchError`.
-Therefore `DispatchError` returns the proper module index, error code, error string for a particular error type, and the documentation provided on top of each error as meta-data.
+One key feature is that the macro automatically implements the `From<Error<T>>` trait for `DispatchError`.
+Therefore, `DispatchError` returns the proper module index, error code, error string for a particular error type, and the documentation provided on top of each error as metadata.

 **Docs and Notes**